 Using online to build a database of health consumers, gives you even more leverage in supporting your health brand at retail.

-You’re going to need the power of analytics to accurately measure the sales cycle to get a clear picture of how you should structure your marketing to produce the optimal result – better customers at the best possible cost per acquisition.
+You’re going to need the power of analytics to accurately measure the sales cycle.
+It is due to get a clear picture of how you should structure your marketing to produce the optimal result.
+And better customers at the best possible cost per acquisition.

 Measurement is the foundation of direct marketing.
 Without measurement, marketing is mere conjecture – not the science that it has evolved to become.